global-vision-developer/AdminPro/README.md

         *   `email: string` (Email of the admin)
         *   `name: string` (Name of the admin, optional)
     *   `createdAt: firebase.firestore.Timestamp` (Timestamp of when the admin created this log)
-    *   `processingStatus: string` (e.g., "pending", "processing", "completed", "partially_completed", "error" - managed by the Firebase Function)
+    *   `processingStatus: string` (e.g., "pending", "processing", "completed", "partially_completed", "scheduled", "completed_no_targets", "error" - managed by the Firebase Function)
     *   `processedAt: firebase.firestore.Timestamp` (Optional: Timestamp of when processing by Firebase Function started/completed)
     *   `targets: array` (Array of target user tokens and their individual statuses)
         *   Each object in the array: